armory/documentation/_spinnaker/pacrd.md

 ### Applications

-- Documentation for available Application spec fields must be found in the installation manifest for this controller.
-You can do so by grepping for `applications.pacrd.armory.spinnaker.io` in the installation manifest.
-Fields are documented under `spec.validation.openAPIV3Schema`.
-- For users of version `v0.1.x`, deleting an application in Kubernetes triggers the following behavior:
+- Deleting an application in Kubernetes triggers the following behavior:

     - Delete the application in Kubernetes.
     - Delete the application in Spinnaker.